 It’s hard to be in harmony with people without trusting them.

 If everybody is influencing everyone, then who is the real leader?

-We have lots of leaders, but only a few of them are game-changers.
+We have many leaders, but only a few are game-changers.

 Using the 80-20 rule, only 20% of the leaders take 80% of the decision in an organization.